Best Pushchairs for Small Cars 2026 — Honest Boot Space Guide

 • Ford Fiesta (older models) — around 295 litres.
 Workable with the right compact pushchair but not comfortable with much else in the boot.

 As a rough guide: anything under around 350 litres will need a genuinely compact pushchair — not just a “lightweight” one, but one with seriously small folded dimensions.
-And you’ll need to be realistic about what else fits alongside it.

-One more thing: make sure you can still see clearly out of the rear window with the pushchair in the boot.
+Safety note: Make sure you can still see clearly out of the rear window with the pushchair in the boot.
 Obscured rear visibility can be dangerous and may leave you relying solely on mirrors.

 Don’t forget the travel system problem